-I Conserving & E nha nci ng Bio dive ersi ty 8 k La and scape s Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (1d) Species and habitats identified as the highest priorities in the Cairngorms Local Biodiversity Action Plan, the UK and Scottish Biodiversity Strategies and Action Plans and the Scottish Species Framework will be protected and under active conservation management.
-5. This outcome has been a chieved because there has been a programme of action co-ordinated by the LBAP Group.
-Highest priority species and habitats were identified and action shared with range of partners and targeted in a variety of projects and initiatives.
-E.g. wildcat, red squirrel, water vole, black grouse, capercaillie, lowland grassland, wetlands and action for mountain woodlands.
+I Conserving & E nha nci ng Bio div ersi ty 8 k La ındsc apes Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (1d) Species and habitats identified as the highest priorities in the Cairngorms Local Biodiversity Action Plan, the UK and Scottish Biodiversity Strategies and Action Plans and the Scottish Species Framework will be protected and under active conservation management.
+4. This outcome should be achieved with existing work/resource because there is a programme of action co-ordinated by the LBAP Group.
+Highest priority species and habitats are identified and action shared with range of partners and targeted in a variety of projects and initiatives.
+E.g. wildcat, red squirrel, water vole, black grouse, capercaillie, forest habitat network, lowland grassland, wetlands, action for mountain woodlands.
+Recording project is continuing.
 An increase in the number of priority species for which positive action is underway including wildcat, red squirrel, water voles, black grouse, capercaillie and rare plants.
 Work is being supported on tagging raptors to monitor their range and movement habits.
 Progression of a partnership funding bid for raptor tagging project; Delivery of the Cairngorms Wildcat project; Promotion of records collation and submission through the Cairngorms Biological Recording System